aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/cell/_index.md

 ### getComment() {#getComment--}

+<b>@deprecated.</b> Please use the 'comment' property instead.
 Gets the comment of this cell.

 ```javascript
 getComment() : Comment;